Features¶

 # via google-auth

 Saving two lines in .txt file.
+This feature is especially useful in combination with Autoresolve cross-file conflicts.

---skip-constraints Remove constraints from "via" comments.
+Remove constraints from "via" comments.

 Strip extras¶

-to attempt to omit extras in transient dependencies,
+Instructs pip-compile to attempt to omit extras in transient dependencies,

 while assuring the constraints compatibility.